dksasaki/py-model-framework/README.md

 *  to nest data from the netcdf model output into the model\_grid boundaries and initial\_conditions.
 *  to create homogenous boundaries.

-Time changing nesting will be implemented.
+Time changing may be done, but it requires some editting.

 The required libraries are numpy, matplotlib, xray, basemap, scipy.